Open Bible Data Home About News OET Key

 (1 Chr.
 8:29-38)

 39Ner was the father of Kish.
 Kish was the father of King Shaul (Saul).
 Shaul was the father of Yonatan (Jonathan), Malki-Shua, Avinadav, and Esh-Baal.
 40Yonatan’s son was Meriv-Baal.
 Meriv-Baal was the father of Mikah.
 41Mikah’s sons were Piton, Melek, and Tahrea.
 42Ahaz was the father of Yarah.
 Yarah was the father of Alemet, Azmavet, and Zimri.
 Zimri was the father of Motsa.
-43Moza was the father of Binea.
+43Motsa was the father of Binea.
 Refayah was Binea’s son.
 Eleasah was Refayah’s son.
 Atsel was Eleasah’s son.

-44Atsel had six sons named Azrikam, Bokeru, Yishmael, Shearyah, Ovadyah, and Hanan.
+44Atsel had six sons, named Azrikam, Bokeru, Yishmael, Shearyah, Ovadyah, and Hanan.

 9:2-3: Ezr 2:27; Neh 7:73.